-Defense chief: US troops leaving Syria to go to western Iraq
+Pentagon chief says US troops leaving Syria for western Iraq

 "I can't assess whether that's true or not without having people on the ground," said Esper.

-He added that the U.S. withdrawal will be deliberate and safe, and will take "weeks not days."
+He added that the U.S. withdrawal will be deliberate and safe, and it will take "weeks not days."

-According to a U.S. official on Saturday, about a couple of hundred troops have left Syria so far.
+According to a U.S. official, about a couple hundred troops have left Syria so far.
 The U.S. forces have been largely consolidated in one location in the west and a few locations in the east.

 The official, who spoke on condition of anonymity to discuss ongoing operations, said the U.S. military is not closely monitoring the effectiveness of the cease-fire, but is aware of sporadic fighting and violations of the agreement.
 The official said it will still take a couple of weeks to get forces out of Syria.

-Note: This story has been corrected to reflect that the U.S.-Turkey agreement was reached on Thursday, not Friday.